-Along with the sediment and the potential for higher levels of chemical pollutants, the EIS also warns that increased boat and barge traffic on the rivers could limit fishers’ access to the river or result in damage to their nets.
+Along with the sediment and the potential for higher levels of chemical pollutants, the EIS also warns that increased boat and barge traffic on the rivers could limit fishers’ access to the river or result in damage to their nets during the construction period.
 Fishing provides not only a steady supply of protein to river communities, but also income, as fishers typically sell their excess catch, Emmanuel Peni said.

 But the role of the river and the broader landscape that it anchors goes deeper, he added.